 HowTheLightGetsIn gives a cerebral twist to the traditional format of events and live performances.
-Brace yourself for some big thinking as the world's biggest philosophy and music festival comes to London.
-Hampstead's grand Kenwood House hosts an intellectually stimulating programme of debates, talks and concerts.
+Brace yourself for some big thinking as philosophers, musicians and comedians come together in London.
+Based in Hampstead's grand Kenwood House, the festival hosts an intellectually stimulating programme of debates, talks and concerts this year.
+With 100 events packed into two days there's plenty to choose from, including over 50 debates and talks, and 40 bands and comedy acts.

 |Where||Kenwood House, Hampstead, London, NW37JR | MAP|